jpillora/node-torrent-cloud/README.md

 ## Help!

-If deployment succeeds but the page isn't loading.
-View Heroku logs with: `heroku logs --tail --<appname>` (`heroku` tool required).
+* Q. If deployment succeeds but the page isn't loading?
+* A. View torrent-cloud's stdout.
+On Heroku, you can view logs with: `heroku logs --tail --<appname>` (`heroku` tool required).
 You're most likely missing one of storage environment variables above.
+* Q. Download speed goes up then down?
+* A. There is a 50MB buffer, so once the download goes 50MB past the upload, it will stop and wait for the upload to catch up.
+* Q. Why is the Mega backend is buggy?
+* A. It uses an old library and it hasn't been tested as much as the AWS backend.

 Ask questions on the Issues page.